richarddengli/cartan-quantum-synthesizer/IBM-2023-internship-project/qiskit-cartan/writing_plugins.md

 2. Create a master directory for the plugin called `<master_repo_name>` with the subfolder called `src\<source_subfolder_name>`.
 This subfolder will contain the source code for the plugin (separating it from other auxilliary files, such as documentation, testing, and the like).
 The "src" is not strictly necessary, but it is a good reminder of its purpose.
 3. In `src\<source_folder_name>`, create an empty `__init__.py` file.
 This will tell Python to treat the `src\<source_folder_name>` folder as a Python package (to be later interfaced with Qiskit).
 4. In `src\<source_folder_name>`, create an empty `<plugin_file_name>.py` file.
 5. In `<plugin_file_name>.py`, we shall inherit a Qiskit plugin class.
 Here we demonstrate with the example of inheriting a `HighLevelSynthesisPlugin` class, thereby creating a plugin for a high-level synthesis pass.
-This pass traverses each gate of a `QuantumCircuit` instance; if that gate is a highlevel_object, we shall transform it using a custom function `convert_highlevel_object`.
+This pass traverses each gate of a `QuantumCircuit` instance; if that gate is a highlevel_object, we shall synthesize it using a custom function `convert_highlevel_object`.
 This is implemented by the following code:

     ```
     def convert_highlevel_object(highlevel_object, **options):